-A Lifetime ISA (LISA) is a savings account available to people aged 18-39 into which you can invest £4,000 per year and receive a 25% bonus from the government for every £1 you invest (free money!).
+A Lifetime ISA (LISA) is a savings account available to people aged 18-39 into which you can invest £4,000 per year and receive a 25% bonus from the government for every £1 you invest (Free Money For First Time Buyers!).
 They are available to one per person, per tax year.

 The savings account – and bonus – can be used to purchase the first home in conjunction with a mortgage, the purchase price of the property cannot be more than £450,000.

-A few key features of the LISA is:
+A few key features of the LISA to get Free Money For First Time Buyers is:

 Lifetime ISAs are opened by individuals – you cannot open them with someone else.
 This is the same for all ISAs.
 If you plan to buy a home with someone else who is also a first-time buyer, you can each open and save money into your own Lifetime ISA account.